 If you like this material, then you can’t miss the exhibition dedicated to it!
 The Marmomacc in Verona.
 It is celebrated every year in September. 😉

 What do you think of the marble?
-Do you like it used as a coating material or is it better to see it in small doses as an accent to the furniture?
+Do you like it used as a wall or floor covering or is it better to see it in small doses, as an accent to the furniture?
+Leave a comment or write me at [email protected]!